XpressAI/SparkCyclone/docs/BuildingThePlugin.md

 ### `sbt Options

-The `sbt` should be launched with large amount of heap memory available:
+The `sbt` console should be launched with large amount of heap memory available:

 ```sh
 SBT_OPTS="-Xmx16g" sbt